ART-Group-it/C-OSINT/README.md

 ## Basic Information:
 C-OSINT is a python framework for extracting web pages (regular or onion) over the TOR network and the surface web.

+- **Warning:** Crawling is not illegal, but copyright infringement is.
+It's always best to double check a website's T&Cs before crawling it.
+Some websites set what is called robots.txt to tell the crawlers not to visit those pages.
+We always recommend complying with robots.txt.